 Krista Poole joined the CanLearn Society as Chief Executive Officer in 2012, where she leads a talented and creative management team.
-CanLearn specializes in the areas of learning, attention and literacy difficulties and children at risk.
-Before joining CanLearn, Krista was the Executive Director of Calgary Learns; a granting agency that works closely with the Government of Alberta .Prior to this, she was a Senior Manager with Chinook College and the Education Manager with YMCA Calgary.
+CanLearn specialises in the areas of learning, attention and literacy difficulties and children at risk.
+Before joining CanLearn, Krista was the Executive Director of Calgary Learns; a granting agency that works closely with the Government of Alberta.
+Before this, she was a Senior Manager with Chinook College and the Education Manager with YMCA Calgary.
 Krista is well-known in the non-profit sector as a big picture thinker, innovator, connector and influencer.
 Krista has a deep interest in working with at-risk-populations and ensuring access to learning for people with learning challenges.
-Krista has been a recipient of the United Way Spirit of Gold award for her work in diversity, and was awarded the Outstanding Contribution to Community Adult Learning Award in 2010.
-Under Krista’s leadership, Calgary Learns was the recipient of an organizational leadership award from Literacy Alberta.
-Krista holds a BA in International Relations, a TESL certificate, a B.ED with Distinction and taken an MBA-related stakeholder relations course.
+Krista has been a recipient of the United Way Spirit of Gold award for her work in diversity and was awarded the Outstanding Contribution to Community Adult Learning Award in 2010.
+Under Krista’s leadership, Calgary Learns was the recipient of an organisational leadership award from Literacy Alberta.
+Krista held a BA in International Relations, a TESL certificate, a B.ED with Distinction and taken an MBA-related stakeholder relations course.
 Krista has taken the Leadership Calgary, XD (Executive Directions) and Fast Pitch programs and has developed a close-knit and collaborative network of nonprofit, business and government colleagues throughout Calgary and Alberta.

-Dr. Price is a Registered Psychologist and Adjunct Associate Professor, Department of Education, University of Calgary.
+Dr Price is a Registered Psychologist and Adjunct Associate Professor, Department of Education, University of Calgary.
 She holds a Doctorate in Educational Psychology (University of Alberta) and a Master’s in Developmental Psychology (York University).
-Dr. Price specializes in assessment and program planning for individuals with learning disabilities and Attention-Deficit/Hyperactivity Disorder (ADHD) across the lifespan.
-Over the past 30 years she has been involved in program development and evaluation in the areas of early intervention, strategy instruction, family literacy, assistive technology, transitioning to post-secondary education and youth who come in conflict with the law.
+Dr Price specialises in assessment and program planning for individuals with learning disabilities and Attention-Deficit/Hyperactivity Disorder (ADHD) across the lifespan.
+Over the past 30 years, she has been involved in program development and evaluation in the areas of early intervention, strategy instruction, family literacy, assistive technology, transitioning to post-secondary education and youth who come in conflict with the law.
 She has developed resources for teaching students with learning disabilities and ADHD.
 Anne joined CanLearn in 1985.

 Nada Jerkovic, Manager, Literacy